 If you have health insurance coverage, there are some additional privacy standards that apply to you.
 Remember, PII includes specific health and financial information, as well as personal identifiers and demographic information about you.

 As part of our life insurance underwriting procedures, we may get an investigative consumer report.
 The report will contain information about your character, general reputation, personal characteristics and mode of living.
 The information is obtained through interviews with your friends, neighbors and associates.
 You have a right to ask for details on the nature and scope of this report.
+You have a right to make a written request to be personally interviewed in connection with the preparation of this report.
 You have the right to contact the consumer reporting agency to review a copy of the report.
-If you write to us we will let you know if we have in fact obtained a report; and, if so, the name and the address of the agency making the report.
+If you write to us we will let you know if we have in fact obtained a report, and, if so, the name and the address of the agency making the report.